 Yes.
 RecurPost lets you set separate recurring time slots and a separate time zone for each connected Facebook account.
 An agency managing several client Pages defines each Page’s best window once, and RecurPost publishes each one at its own local time.

-For Facebook Groups, RecurPost publishes through a mobile push notification rather than auto-publishing, because Meta’s API does not permit direct Group posting.
-Set your scheduled time a few minutes before your target window so you have time to receive the notification and tap to publish.
+The best time to post on Facebook Groups is Tuesday through Thursday (weekdays) between 9-11 AM and 1-3 PM.
+For Facebook Groups, RecurPost publishes through a mobile push notification rather than auto-publishing.
+This is primarily because Meta’s API does not permit direct Group posting.
+It is strongly recommended to set your scheduled time a few minutes before your target window.
+This will give you time to receive the notification and tap to publish it.

-Is there a worst time to post on Facebook?
+7. Is there a worse time to post on Facebook?

-The weakest window for Facebook posting is late night into early morning, roughly 11 PM to 5 AM in the audience’s local time, when most followers are asleep and engagement drops sharply.
-Friday afternoon and Sunday evening also tend to run quieter than midweek.
+Yes, there is a worst time to post on Facebook.
+The weakest window for Facebook posting is late night into early morning, roughly 11 PM to 5 AM in the audience’s local time.
+During these hours, engagement drops sharply as most followers are inactive or asleep.
+Friday afternoon and Sunday evening also tend to generate lower engagement compared to midweek.